Handedness: Discrimination in education

+Even into the 20th and even the 21st century, left-handed children in Uganda were beaten by schoolteachers or parents for writing with their left hand, or had their left hands tied behind their backs to force them to write with their right hand.
+As a child, the future British king George VI (1895–1952) was naturally left-handed.
+He was forced to write with his right hand, as was common practice at the time.
+He was not expected to become king, so that was not a factor.

+Depending on the position and inclination of the writing paper, and the writing method, left-handed writers can write as neatly and efficiently, or as messily and slowly, as right-handed writers.
+Left-handed children usually need to be taught how to write correctly with their left hand, as discovering a comfortable left-handed writing method independently can be difficult.

-In the Soviet Union, all left-handed children were forced to write with their right hand in the Soviet school system.
+In the Soviet school system, all left-handed children were forced to write with their right hand.

 International Left-Handers Day

 International Left-Handers Day is held annually every August 13.
 It was founded by the Left-Handers Club in 1992, with the club itself having been founded in 1990.
-International Left-Handers Day is, according to the club, "an annual event when left-handers everywhere can celebrate their sinistrality (left-handedness) and increase public awareness of the advantages and disadvantages of being left-handed."
+International Left-Handers Day is, according to the club, "an annual event when left-handers everywhere can celebrate their sinistrality (left-handedness) and increase public awareness of the advantages and disadvantages of being left-handed".
 It celebrates their uniqueness and differences, who are from seven to ten percent of the world's population.
 Thousands of left-handed people in today's society have to adapt to use right-handed tools and objects.
-Again according to the club, "in the U.K. alone there were over 20 regional events to mark the day in 2001 – including left-v-right sports matches, a left-handed tea party, pubs using left-handed corkscrews where patrons drank and played pub games with the left hand only, and nationwide 'Lefty Zones' where left-handers' creativity, adaptability and sporting prowess were celebrated, whilst right-handers were encouraged to try out everyday left-handed objects to see just how awkward it can feel using the wrong equipment."
+Again according to the club, "in the U.K. alone there were over 20 regional events to mark the day in 2001—including left-v-right sports matches, a left-handed tea party, pubs using left-handed corkscrews where patrons drank and played pub games with the left hand only, and nationwide 'Lefty Zones' where left-handers' creativity, adaptability and sporting prowess were celebrated, whilst right-handers were encouraged to try out everyday left-handed objects to see just how awkward it can feel using the wrong equipment."